BruceHunter/ai-llm-prompts/README.md

     1. Create a dockerfile for the output given from Step1.

 Stop and wait until I say Step3 or give Step3.

-This way you give it all the context up front.
-This will help make responses better.
-This way it doesn't it find it out as it goes.